-After three years of low carb dieting and exercise, Allison dropped 95 pounds, shredding from a high of 219 pounds down to about 125.
-“The first 2 years I stayed below 20 net carbs, and stayed below 10 TOTAL carbs for about eight months of that,” reminisces Allison.
+After three years of low-carb dieting and exercise, Allison dropped 95 pounds, shredding from a high of 219 pounds down to about 125.
+“The first two years I stayed below 20 net carbs, and stayed below 10 TOTAL carbs for about eight months of that,” reminisces Allison.

 These days, after using continuous glucose monitoring and Levels, Allison is now including many of the “forbidden foods” that rigid keto diet practitioners tend to avoid: things like carrots, apples, pears, and more.
 She has been able to liberalize her keto diet by seeing in real-time that certain “keto-unfriendly” items actually do very little to raise her glucose, making them fair game for her and little risk of kicking her out of ketosis.

 While the results of most hardcore diets are hard to dispute, the underlying psychological attachment or rejection of certain types of food that develop can be very rigid and limiting.

 So, how would an individual that pushed through eight grueling months of a total of 10 carbs view something like an apple (~30g carbs) or even a carrot (~10g carbs)?